paltannistha/paltannistha/README.md

 -->

 * This is Tannistha Pal.
 I work on Machine Learning Projects, and am interested in Data Science & Artificial Intelligence.
 I also build repositories with automation/competititive coding/utility problems solved over different domains using Python.
-* I am a 4th year undergraduate under the department of Electronics and Communications Engineering in [Institute of Engineering & Managemnet, Kolkata](https://iem.edu.in/).
+* I am a Software Develoepr at IBM ISDL.